My Tidy Corner

 If your can is not smelling clean after removing your garbage, you can sprinkle in some borax and add a little warm water.

-Using an old toilet bowl brush wash out the can before dumping out the water, rinsing and turning upside down to dry.
+Using an old toilet bowl brush wash out the can before dumping out the water, rinsing and turning it upside down to dry.

 #7.
 Using Borax to Unclog Drains